gardening is a serious creative discipline.

 The gardeners I return to are those who treated gardening as a serious craft:

-Each approached the garden differently—but all created work that still holds meaning.
-Their ideas are not studied at a distance.
+Each approached the garden differently, but they each created work that still holds meaning.
+Their ideas are still studied.
 They are tested, adapted, and considered through the work happening here in Kentucky.

 Garden Moxie Field Notes

 If you’d like to follow the garden as it unfolds, Garden Moxie Field Notes is a letter that arrives every other week.
-Each issue records what is happening in the garden in real time—alongside the ideas and traditions that continue to shape the work.
+Each issue records what is happening in the garden in real time as well as the ideas and traditions that continue to shape my work.